 The City of Durham Neighborhood Improvement Services Department works to preserve and improve quality of life conditions for Durham residents, and to encourage active participation in neighborhood redevelopment and public policy and decision-making dialogue.

 The Community Workshop Series (fondly called “CWS”) offers basic technology and computer classes at three local public libraries.
 Teachers are volunteers from UNC SILS, other departments at UNC, and the wider Chapel Hill community.

 The Duke Roybal Center's goal is to catalyze researchers across disciplines to develop and test innovative behavioral interventions to optimize mobility for older adults.

 Durham County Public Library was the first free, tax-supported library in North Carolina.
 Their goals are to encourage discovery, connect the community and lead a celebration of literacy.

 Durham Housing Authority seeks to engage the community at large in pursuit of becoming Durham’s leading affordable housing provider.
-Their focus is on familiar — to help them with the most basic need in life – shelter – but we don’t stop there.
+Their focus is on families.
+We help them with the most basic need in life – shelter – but we don’t stop there.

 Durham Public Schools offers traditional schools, magnet programs, year round calendar schools and small specialty high schools.

 Durham Tech is a growing institution in North Carolina, serving more than 18,000 students annually across seven campuses in Durham and Orange counties while also providing various online courses.